Private Prosecutions

 Where the CPS intends to take over a prosecution to continue it and there are disclosure issues to be resolved, every effort should be made to identify fully the issues and to resolve these prior to taking over the case.
 This should minimise any disruption to the proceedings.
 To do so, prosecutors should seek to:

-• identify any third parties in possession of potential disclosure material, and request the police to obtain any such material;
+- identify any third parties in possession of potential disclosure material, and request the police to obtain any such material; and

-Difficulties for the CPS will arise where the CPS has not taken over a private prosecution but is aware of the private prosecution and is also aware that material or evidence or information exists but the private prosecutor does not possess it.
+Difficulties for the CPS will arise where the CPS has not taken over a private prosecution that has been referred to it but is aware that material or evidence or information exists, but the private prosecutor does not possess it.
 The CPS may not be able to disclose this information - either because the CPS is not in possession of it, or there are public interest immunity (PII), or other considerations, that prevent disclosure.
 If the CPS is, or can be, in possession of the material, the CPS must do one of two things:

-In any case in which the CPS is made aware of material which has not been disclosed to the defendant, and which the CPS cannot ensure is disclosed, which would tend to exonerate or materially assist the defence, the CPS must take over the private prosecution.
+In any case in which the CPS is made aware of material which has not been disclosed to the defendant, and which the CPS cannot ensure is disclosed, which meets the disclosure test, the CPS must take over the private prosecution.

-On occasions when the CPS examine papers in order to decide whether or not to take over the prosecution, and decide to allow the private prosecution to continue, prosecutors may come across misconduct by the private prosecutor.
-An example would be a failure by the private prosecutor to disclose relevant evidence to the defendant or a failure to disclose unused material in his possession to the defendant.
-In these cases, the CPS must advise the private prosecutor of his or her disclosure obligation.
+On occasions when the CPS examine a case in order to decide whether or not to take over the prosecution, and decide to allow the private prosecution to continue, prosecutors may come across disclosure failings by the private prosecutor.
+An example would be a failure by the private prosecutor to disclose relevant evidence to the defendant or a failure to disclose unused material in their possession to the defendant.
+In these cases, the CPS must advise the private prosecutor of their disclosure obligations.

 If, after asking the private prosecutor to provide details of items disclosed, the CPS cannot be satisfied that the private prosecutor has made proper disclosure, the reviewing lawyer must inform the defendant.
-Since the private prosecutor has the unused material in his or her possession, the defendant should be able to obtain disclosure through an order of the court.
+Since the private prosecutor has the unused material in their possession, the defendant should be able to obtain disclosure through an order of the court.

 In general, the CPS will not take over a private prosecution because of misconduct or alleged misconduct by the private prosecutor.
 It is not the role of the CPS to discipline private prosecutors but rather it is for the courts to control private prosecutors.
 Where a court or a defendant asks the CPS to take over the case because of misconduct by the private prosecutor, the CPS will review the case as set out in earlier sections of this guidance.